fortinet-fortisoar/solution-pack-incident-response/docs/IRContentPackDoc.md

 ## Deploying IR Solution Pack

-**Important**: Before you install the solution pack, ensure that you have installed FortiSOAR™ and there are no records such as alerts, indicators, incidents, etc., in your FortiSOAR™ system.
+**Important**: Before you deploy the solution pack, ensure that you have installed FortiSOAR™ and there are no records such as alerts, indicators, incidents, etc., in your FortiSOAR™ system.

 Use the following procedure as a *root* user to deploy the solution pack: